jsmedmar/compose/README.md

 ## Contributing

 Would you like to modify works or add your own?
 Contributions and forks are encouraged (links to new versions will be added to this readme).
-Each subdirectory inside [compose](./compose) represents a music work.
 This project expects light-weight, shareable formats such as `midi` or `.band`, they should only use software instruments and shouldn't depend on heavier media files such as recordings.

 <!-- See http://embedyoutube.org/ -->